-1. The ECA will:
+1. The ECHS/P-TECH will:

-- Be governed by the ISD and subject to the ISD, SWTX, State and Federal policies; - b.
+- a.
+Be governed by the ISD and subject to the ISD, SWTX, State and Federal policies; - b.
 Have the autonomy to operate as a "college for all" or "school within a school," as appropriate, within the rules and guidelines established by the Texas Education Agency (TEA), the Texas Education Code, and the Texas Administrative Code; - c.
 Operate within the hours to be established by the parties.